mdgriffith/style-elements/NOTES.md

 Wait, what?

 Yeah, bear with me.
-Ok so we have a limited number of html elements at our disposal, leading us to use a lot of `div` tags.
-However it can be really useful to define our own tag types so that our view is more semantically constructed.
+Ok, so we have a limited number of html elements at our disposal, leading us to use a lot of `div` tags.
+However it can be really useful to define our own tag types so that our view is more semantically meaningful.

 So, this library provides a function called `Style.element` which takes an html node, our recently created style model, a list of attributes and a list of children html nodes.